Zenress/Article-and-Vocab-Project/VocabProject.md

 ### Runtime

 Is the term for the period in which a computer program is executing.
 It is essentially when the program is running.
+So Runtime version is the notation of what Version the runtime is.

 ### Single-node Databrick cluster